- Must visit

 Best time to book 14 days |

-Discover the best of New York — top attractions, local food, transport tips, budget advice, and currency essentials.
-Plan your perfect New York trip today.
+Discover the best of New York, NY — top attractions, local food, transport tips, budget advice, and currency essentials.
+Plan your perfect New York, NY trip today.

-A leading modern and contemporary art museum with iconic works by Van Gogh, Picasso, Warhol, and many major twentieth-century artists.
+Leading museum of modern and contemporary art, home to influential works by Van Gogh, Picasso, Warhol, and many others.

 Traveling between Hartford, CT and New York, NY is a convenient journey thanks to the reliable train service provided by Amtrak.
 The trip typically takes around 2 hours and offers comfortable seating with scenic views along the way.
 With multiple departures throughout the day, you can easily find a schedule that fits your travel plans.
 Whether you're heading for business or leisure, this connection makes it simple to explore all that New York City has to offer while enjoying a smooth ride from Hartford.